 - Replenish the mulch on strawberries.

-- Thin plants when they are 2 to 3 inches tall to give the plants room to grow.
+- Thin plants when they are 2 to 3 in. tall to give the plants room to grow.

 - Carry out any February jobs not completed.

-- Treat seed before planting or buy treated seed for protection against seed-borne diseases, seed decay, seedling "damping off" and soil insects such as seed-corn maggots.
+- Treat seed before planting or buy treated seed for protection against seed-borne diseases, seed decay, seedling "damping off," and soil insects such as seed-corn maggots.
+(See Home Gardening, Bulletin 577, and Disease Management in the Home Vegetable Garden, Circular 862).

 - Early-planted crops may need a nitrogen side-dressing, particularly if the soil is cool.
 Place the fertilizer several inches to the side of the plants and water it in.
 A little fertilizer throughout the growing period is better than too much at one time.